bkarst/branding-kits/reactive/pitch deck.md

 Market Opportunity

+The Southeast Asian English language learning market is expected to reach USD 5.5 billion by 2032, growing at a compound annual growth rate (CAGR) of 10% from 2025 to 2032.

-Total addressable market (TAM)
+Total addressable market (TAM):

-Serviceable available market (SAM)
+Serviceable available market (SAM):

-Market trends and growth potential
+Market trends and growth potential:

 Business Model